Facebook's Zuckerberg contrite ahead of grilling in Congress

 "If we detect suspicious activity, we'll do a full forensic audit.
 And if we find that someone is improperly using data, we'll ban them and tell everyone affected."

-After meeting with Zuckerberg on Monday, Senator Bill Nelson told reporters that Zuckerberg appears to be taking the matter seriously.
+After meeting with Zuckerberg on Monday, Senator Bill Nelson told reporters that he appears to be taking the matter seriously.

 "I believe he understands that regulation could be right around the corner," Nelson said.